-Now and then, I refer to the blind spot as our main impediment to understanding.
+I occasionally refer to the blind spot as our main impediment to understanding.
 What is the blind spot?
 Put simply, the blind spot = emotion + thought.
 The loudest emotions are need and fear (1).
 When those roar, they are all we can hear.
 In How the Hoodwink Hooks, (p.100) I first explain how desire = need + thought and worry = fear + thought.
-Obviously then, the blind spot = desire & worry.
+Clearly then, the blind spot = desire & worry.

-The stronger and more compelling our core emotions feel, the deeper the blindness becomes.
-However, this is also when we need a deeper understanding.
+The stronger and more compelling our emotions feel, the deeper the blindness becomes.
+Unfortunately, this is precisely the moment we need deeper understanding.
 It is as if the house is on fire, yet the water to put it out is inside the house.

 The emotional side of this is instinctive and so nearly impossible to influence directly.
-Thought, on the other hand, can be more malleable, offering a gateway out of this mess.
-This means realizing and appreciating how severely thought + emotion blindsides us.
-This is step one.
+On the other hand, thought is a little more malleable and so offers a gateway out of this mess.
+The prerequisite for this is sincerely realizing how severely thought + emotion blindsides us.

-Emotion sees (feels) the trees.
+Emotion perceives (feels) the trees.
 It can’t see the forest.
-Naturally, feeling trees is wonderful.
-However, during emotional upheavals, it helps knowing this is ALL you’re seeing.
-This means a sliver of your awareness realizes and remembers you’re not seeing the forest — the big picture.
-Simply put, Realizing I don’t know is better, not knowing this realization is disease.
+Naturally, feeling trees is nice.
+However, during emotional turmoil, it helps to know that the emotion you’re feeling is blinding you.
+Thus, a sliver of your awareness must realize and remember you’re not seeing the forest — the big picture.
+As chapter 71 cautions, Realizing I don’t know is better, not knowing this realization is disease.

 Assume It’s False: Suspect Everything